-Coconut Snowball Melting Moments are buttery little bites of coconut bliss ~ perfect for the holidays, or any day!
+Coconut Snowball Melting Moments are buttery little bites of coconut bliss ~ perfect for the holidays, or any day.
+These easy shortbread cookies literally melt in your mouth.

 These are a variation on my mom’s traditional Melting Moments.
 I thought it would be fun to give them a coconut makeover.
 I love how they look like little snowballs, and they really do melt in your mouth.
 In fact, that’s why melting moments are made so small, if you try to bite into one, it will fall apart in your hands…best to pop them straight into your mouth whole.